Phoenix has a Comicon?

 It depends on the position.
 Some positions require an interview and some positions require a minimum age of 18.
 You need to communicate with your team regularly before the convention, so we emphatically encourage you to attend the monthly meetings to stay up to date on what is happening in your department and what your team needs from you.

-I want to volunteer for 12 hours.
+I want to volunteer for more than 8 hours.
 Can I do that all in one day?

 With few exceptions, no. We don’t require or want our volunteers to work more than 8 hours in one day.
 Some of the management may do it, but it is exhausting and not recommended.
 We expect our volunteers to take short breaks throughout the day and to have a pause for lunch/dinner.